GameChaos/goldsqource/README.md

 <br>goldsqource
 </h1>

-Kotlin rewrite of the popular mod which adds quake-style movement to minecraft using the fabric mod loader (should be compatible with quilt).
+Kotlin rewrite of the popular mod which adds goldsource-style movement to minecraft using the fabric mod loader (should be compatible with quilt).
 Requires [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin), depends on [YetAnotherConfigLib](https://modrinth.com/mod/yacl), [Fabric API](https://modrinth.com/mod/fabric-api) and optionally [Mod Menu](https://modrinth.com/mod/modmenu).

 This mod works fine if installed only on the client, but in order to prevent fall damage from slowing down the player it must be installed on the server too.
 Players can toggle the mod individually in the settings, or using the keybind.

 ### Features
-- quake-style movement
+- goldsource-like 100 tickrate airacceleration
 - bunnyhop
-- basic speed indicator
+- goldsource ladder movement
 - in-game config
 - keybind to toggle the mod